budavariam/traverse_facebook_galleries/README.md

 ## Dependencies

 1. Uses [Python 3.6](https://www.python.org/download/releases/3.6/)
 1. Uses `selenium chromedriver`.
-Included in the repository, see this [link](https://sites.google.com/a/chromium.org/chromedriver/downloads) for new versions.
+The windows version is included in the repository, see this [link](https://sites.google.com/a/chromium.org/chromedriver/downloads) for other versions.
     More information [here](https://sites.google.com/a/chromium.org/chromedriver/getting-started)
 1. [Google Chrome](https://www.google.com/chrome/browser/desktop/) must be installed on your computer
 1. pip